collective/collective.linkcheck/README.rst

 The system is an integrated solution, with a headless instance processing items in the background.

-Note that ZEO or other shared storage is required.
-Meanwhile, this requirement provides for a simple implementation where the processor connects directly to the transactional storage.
+ZEO or other shared storage is required.

 Compatibility: Plone 4+.